| Simplified fatty

 Fats wit the same N-line but different triglyceride composition

 can show after crystallisation different hardness value or plasticity.
+Examples of simplified triglyceride compositions of a number of

 different fats are given in the table below.